CarlosSMWolff/carlossmwolff.github.io/_news/alejandro-tesis.md

 related_posts: false
 ---

-Alejandro Vivas Viaña has successfully defended [his PhD thesis](https://arxiv.org/abs/2509.10672) (my first one as supervisor), at Universidad Autónoma de Madrid.
+Alejandro Vivas Viaña has successfully defended [his PhD thesis](https://arxiv.org/abs/2509.10672) *Nonclassical Driven-dissipative dynamics in Collective Quantum Optics* (my first one as supervisor), at Universidad Autónoma de Madrid.

 For the jury members, we had a lineup of great quantum optics experts, both theorist and experimentalist:
 - [Johannes Feist](https://johannesfeist.eu/) (UAM)